What a year 2021 was! So many new trends that shook the world—

 Think of them as the Mona Lisa in the digital world.
 You can make duplicates of the painting but there is only one original that’s worth millions of dollars.

 The interest in this tech trend increased last year.
 There were only a few people searching for NFTs prior to 2021 even though they’ve been around since 2014.
 According to Google Trends, the searches for NFT related topics spiked in February and continued to rise throughout the year.
+As many people have become interested in NFTs, the NFT marketing concept is also on the rise.

 This is an interesting trend to keep an eye on in 2022.
 Will the NFTs grow in value and be more widely used in Metaverse or will they become one of the short-lived tech trends?
 By looking at the increased interest and the growing number of non-fungible tokens created, our prediction is that more people will see their value and they’ll be used more often.